 You can enter and view thousands of characters from most of the world’s writing systems, even those not found on your keyboard.
 This page lists some different ways you can enter special characters.

-Another useful application shipped with GNOME is Characters.
-It lets you find and insert unusual characters by browsing character categories or searching for keywords.
+The character map application allows you to find and insert unusual characters, including emoji, by browsing character categories or searching for keywords.

 A compose key is a special key that allows you to press multiple keys in a row to get a special character.
 For example, to type the accented letter é, you can press compose then ' then e.

 Keyboards don’t have specific compose keys.
 Instead, you can define one of the existing keys on your keyboard as a compose key.

 You need to have Tweaks installed on your computer to change this setting.

 Open the Activities overview and start typing Tweaks.

 Click the Keyboard & Mouse tab.